Dayton.FYI

 Building permit issued: 908 Delaware Ave — roof replacement, $8,200

-Why I became a Documenter — Five Oaks resident Sarah Chen on what she learned attending her first city commission meeting.
+Why I became a Documenter — a Five Oaks resident on what she learned attending her first City Commission meeting.

 Read on Substack →